lifeisstillgood/softwaremind/docs/newbook/ai_journalism.rst

 feeding into a 1GW data center)

 That is a data centre drawing 1GW of power every second to build the next LLM.
-Humanity is taking sufficent power to boil steel, build a skyscraper or an airport, and turning it into a few gigabytes of 1s and 0s.
+Humanity is taking sufficent power to boil steel, build a skyscraper or small town, an airport, and turning it into a few gigabytes of 1s and 0s.

 So whats an LLM?